Tutorial: Use the Metrics page to monitor and troubleshoot streams flow

 Part 2.
 Troubleshooting your streams flow

-You learn how to work with embedded logging and error notification on the
+You learn how to work with embedded logging and error notification on the Metrics page to troubleshoot any problems that you might encounter in your streams flow.

 No errors exist in the streams flow that you are using in this tutorial, so you cannot duplicate the steps here in your own environment.
 Nevertheless, use the following steps as a guide to troubleshooting.